deadlyfingers/ARStudioAzureFunctions/README.md

-# Azure functions for AR Studio networking game backend
+# AR Studio game backend with Azure Functions

 Note: [AR Studio](https://developers.facebook.com/products/ar-studio) requires a Mac so we everything here is written for Mac user, but everything should run ok on Windows once available.